jenninglim/recursion-schemes-in-DSL/Report/report.md

 There are two main approaches to implementing an embedded DSL:

-* Shallow: Its semantics are implemented directly and so they are represented as functions.
+* Shallow: Its semantics are implemented directly so they are represented as functions.
 * Deep: It is implemented by constructing an abstract syntax tree that represents the expression tree.

 In shallow embedding the semantics depend directly on the semantics of the composed term: it only captures compositional semantics.
 In contrast,
 it is possible to define a complex interpretation, that is non-compositional, of deep embedding that cannot be represented in shallow embedding.
 Even though this is possible, Gibbons et al say that they are equivalent.

-It is extremely common to have nested data structures in a problem domain, so it is trivial to define an equivalent data representation in the DSL.
+It is extremely common to have nested data structures in a problem domain, so it is common to define an equivalent data representation in the DSL.
 However,
-to traverse such a structure, we require a recursive function.
+to traverse such a structure,
+we require a recursive function.
 Because of their abundance,
 programmers often do not notice that they are using recursive functions so the idea of generalising traversals could replace a large amount of type specific functions that utilises recursion.